 Finally, and above all, look after everyone.
 A CoP can get a bit heavy when people start opening their hearts and minds to each other.
 So listen to what’s going on, bring biscuits, make tea and facilitate this thing you’ve created well.
 Put the same level of love and care into the curation of events as you want people to show in their participation at them.
 The key is to make sure the ground rules are set to encourage positive, constructive information sharing.
 Think appreciative inquiry, rather than ‘stitch and bitch’.

-If you are interested in delving deeper into these areas to help build your network, check out our Network Building Canvas.
-Or, get in touch with Esther directly at firstname.lastname@example.org
+Esther Foreman is the lead convenor for the Power to Change Peer Network Community of Practice and the Campaign Network If you are interested in delving deeper into these areas to help build your network, get in touch at firstname.lastname@example.org